damonallison/swift-fundamentals/README.md

 ## Likes ##

+Cleaning up C's mess.
+    * Type safety (Array<String> much better than NSArray).
+    * Type inference.
-* Type safety / type inference.
-Explicit casting required.
+    * Explicit casting required.
     * Any type can be optional, even Int.
 Not objects, like Objective-C.
+    * Conditionals must be boolean expressions.

-* String interpolation
+* String interpolation, comparison.

 * No header files
 * Tuple members can be given names - simple way to create a lightweight data structure.
 * Strings are value types.